DaveDuck321/uregex/README.md

 ## Usage

-There is no configuration, unicode is always enabled, match groups are always produced.
-Users can optionally call `compile()` to enable JIT evaluation for a ~2.5x performance gain during evaluation.
+There is no configuration: unicode is always enabled, match groups are always produced.
+Users can optionally call `compile()` to enable JIT evaluation for a ~5x performance gain during evaluation.

 Pull in the header:
 ```c++